Parkland Dedication Bylaw Update

 It seems that the bylaw would include school yards as parks.
 As you are aware, these are NOT available for public use during the day.
 Without these park areas, what is the area available during the day, and what is the area avaiulable outside the school day?

-ralf.mesenbrink asked about 2 years ago
+ralf.mesenbrink asked almost 3 years ago

 The parkland dedication bylaw is a tool that the city uses to acquire parkland when development occurs.
 It does not interact with how parks are defined or used.
 Parks are available to all users inside and outside of school hours.
 School property is not city parks, and the school board operate their lands with their own set of rules.